cgjohnso/New_York_Hospital_Mortality_Analysis/README.md

 Local news reporting an unfortunate inpatient care incident has prompted state health officials to review all hospitals for discharges resulting in mortality, and identify potential systemic problems.
 They want to know the types of patients coming into facilities, the conditions they present with, and the main factors contributing to mortality.
 The aim of the study is to prepare a report on recommendations to increase hospitals’ accountability for the care they deliver, and establish resources to support health facilities.
 The healthcare analytics division must gather data, and report back our findings.

 ## Tools & Skills Used In This Project
-+ TSQL - create tables, identity columns, execute joins, delete and update clauses, case statements, aggregate functions, window functions, and bulk insert to ingest, clean, and explore data, and answer research questions
++ TSQL: create tables, identity columns, execute joins, delete and update clauses, case statements, aggregate functions, window functions, and bulk insert to ingest, clean, and explore data, and answer research questions
-+	Notepad++ - locate dataset characters interfering with data ingestion
++	Notepad++: locate dataset characters interfering with data ingestion
-+	Tableau Desktop - visualize findings, and build a final report
++	Tableau Desktop: visualize findings, and build a final report
 +	SQL Server Management Studio	19 (SSMS)
 +	Microsoft SQL Server Developer (16.0.1000.6)